Siddharthm10/DSAlgo/Sorting/Sorting.md

 5. Keep repeating the process
 6. when i and j cross each other return j
 7. swap if they havent crossed

+### Quick Sort (Preffered for arrays)
+This is based on Divide and Conquer algo.
+The key part is partitioning.
+- Division here is partition based and thus the partitioning can be called recursively.
+- Despite the higher worst case time, it is preferred over other algorithms as:
+  - Tail Recurssive (extra space used can be removed)
+  - In Place (No extra space is required)
+  - Cache Friendly (Same as the second point.)
+  - Average com: O(nlogn)
+- To reduce the chances of getting worst case we try partitioning with randomn element.

+> **Time complexity**: O(n^2) (worst case) O(logn) (best case)
+> Constant Space Complexity -> No auxillary space used but some space is used for recurssion call stack.

+**NOTE**: Lomuto & Hoarse will turn sometime into worst case scenarios.
+Hence, it is considered better to use randomn pivot.
+Now how does this work:
+1. Generate a random number between the range.
+2. swap arr[r] with arr[p]
+3. Hoare's Algo.

+### Heap Sort:
+- Optimization over Selection sort.
+Here we are given an array then we restructure an array to maxheap or minheap and then heapify to sort the array. ( TO BE STUDIED PROPERLY )